Policy Brief

 Dog licensing is the responsibility of the parishes.
 Although each parish maintains its own licences, they have collectively introduced an on-line dog licensing website.

 The Jersey practice differs from that in Britain.
 There is no requirement to have a dog licence, but with some exceptions dogs over eight weeks old must have a microchip which gives a dog a unique ID number and details of the owner.
 The details are registered with one of a number of government approved registers.
 Microchipping enables lost dogs to be identified and reunited with their owners.
 However, no data are recorded on breeds or names.
-The data quoted earlier in this report are from a variety of surveys.

 The Jersey Dog Licences website sets out the responsibilities for a dog owner -

 - A dog must wear a collar inscribed with the owner’s name, address, and contact number when in any public place or road.
+New legislation will change this requirement to the dog’s name, licence number and a contact number for the owner.

 - Dogs can be exercised on Jersey beaches at any time, but between 1 May and 30 September, they must be kept on a lead between 10.30 am and 6.00 pm.